EPFL-LCN/neuronaldynamics-exercises/doc/exercises/passive-cable.rst

 .. code-block:: py

-    from neurodynex.cable_equation import passive_cable
+    from neurodynex3.cable_equation import passive_cable
     print(passive_cable.R_TRANSVERSAL)

 Exercise: spatial and temporal evolution of a pulse input
 ---------------------------------------------------------
-Create a cable of length 800um and inject a 0.1ms long step current of amplitude 0.8nanoAmp at (t=1ms, x=200um).
-Run Brian for 3 milliseconds.
+Create a cable of length 800um and inject a 0.1ms long step current of amplitude 0.8nA at (t=1ms, x=200um).
+Run Brian for 3ms.

 You can use the function :func:`.cable_equation.passive_cable.simulate_passive_cable` to implement this task.
 For the parameters not specified here (e.g. dentrite diameter) you can rely on the default values.
 Have a look at the documentation of :func:`.simulate_passive_cable` and the source code of :func:`.passive_cable.getting_started` to learn how to efficiently solve this exercise.
 From the specification of :func:`.simulate_passive_cable` you should also note, that it returns two objects which are helpful to access the values of interest using spatial indexing: